What is sterilization?

 Want to make sure pregnancy is not in your future?
-Tubal ligation (sometimes called sterilization, female sterilization, or “getting your tubes tied”) is a safe and effective surgical procedure that permanently prevents pregnancy.
+Sterilization (sometimes called female sterilization, tubal ligation, or “getting your tubes tied”) is a safe and effective surgical procedure that permanently prevents pregnancy.

-There are a few different types of sterilization procedures:
+There are a few different types of tubal sterilization procedures:

 - Tubal ligation is a surgical procedure that permanently closes, cuts, or removes pieces of your fallopian tubes.